 We are a start-up corporation and have not yet generated or realized any revenues from our business operations.
 Our auditors have issued a going concern opinion.
 This means that there is substantial doubt that we can continue as an on-going business for the next twelve months unless we obtain additional capital to pay our bills.
-This is because we have not generated any revenues and no revenues are anticipated until we begin operations.
+This is because we have not generated any revenues.
 There is no assurance we will ever reach this point.